bibicortesb/VBA_challenge/README.md

     Next i

 Basically, the main change from original code and refactored code was the use of arrays to manage information.

-### Challenges and Difficulties Encountered

-## Results
-The analysis is well described with screenshots and code (4 pt).
+T

 ## Summary

 ### Advantages and disadvantages of refactoring code

-In general, refactoring helps improving code
+The project a refactored code that reached to the same results with a different way to deliver them.
+Through arrays computation time was reduced by 10%.
+This shows that improvement is always possible.
+Although,

 ### Advantages and disadvantages of refactoring code of the original and refactored VBA script